• Home

 Generative AI

 Generative AI offers the capacity to map a virtually unlimited number of synthetic individuals with biomarker profiles that follow the distribution of biomarkers in real-life samples.
+There are over 10 different synthetic data generation workflows, each with distinct libraries in R and Python - which one is best for you?

 • Synthetic clones